2018-2019 ArkDes Fellowship

-The inaugural ArkDes Call for Fellows, held between February and March 2018, attracted over 200 applications by practitioners, researchers, educators, artists and communicators.
-A total of three Fellows, selected by an international jury, joined ArkDes in September 2018.
+The inaugural ArkDes Call for Fellows surrounding the theme, Projecting the Future, held between February and March 2018, attracted over 200 applications by practitioners, researchers, educators, artists and communicators.
+A total of three Fellows, selected by an international jury, joined ArkDes for a six month period between September 2018 and February 2019.

 Projecting Futures for Exploited Environments: Staying with the Pit (of Malmberget, Sweden)